ThorbenJ/ansible-keepass/INSTALL.md

 ---------------

 You will have to enable the keepass plugin for ansible to use it.
-You ansible config will already have something like this:
+Your ansible config will already have something like this:

     [inventory]
     enable_plugins = host_list, script, yaml, ini, auto